 KS1 (Years 1 and 2) Lower KS2 (Years 3 and 4) Upper KS2 (Years 5 and 6) Children look at and appreciate how many people's values are an important aspect of their lives.
 Children look at religious stories to understand actions and consequences.
 Children begin to make connections to their own lives, looking at their own actions and consequences and choices they can make.
-Children can: which people's values are an important aspect of their lives.
+Children develop their appreciation of the ways in which people's values are an important aspect of their lives.
 They make links to responsibility and citizenship and choices they make affecting their lives.
-Children begin to understand the concept of shared values and Children continue to develop their appreciation of the ways in which people's values are an important aspect of their lives.
+Children begin to understand the concept of shared values and how a community can use shared values.
+Children continue to develop their appreciation of the ways in which people's values are an important aspect of their lives.
 They make links to responsibility and citizenship.
 Children begin to understand the concept of shared values and how a community can use shared values.
-Moving on from their previous learning, children begin to strengthen their capacity for moral judgements. look at how values affect a community and individuals; explain how actions can affect other people; understand that they have their own choices to make and begin to understand the concept of morals.
+Moving on from their previous learning, children begin to strengthen their capacity for moral judgements.
+Children can: look at how values affect a community and individuals; explain how actions can affect other people; understand that they have their own choices to make and begin to understand the concept of morals.
+Children can: make informed choices and understand the consequences of choices; describe how shared values in a community can affect behaviour and outcomes; discuss and give opinions on morals and values, including their own.
 Children can: explain why individuals and communities may have similar and differing values; show an awareness of morals, question morals and demonstrate an ability to make choices, understanding the consequences; express their own values while respecting the values of others.